Do I deal with Kallars, or the landlord directly?

 - You will be dealing with either Kallars or the landlord depending on the package the landlord has chosen.

-- In most cases, you will be dealing with one of our agents throughout the entire process, from the viewing to the signing of the Tenancy Agreement.
+- Generally, you will be dealing with one of our agents throughout the entire process, from the viewing to the signing of the Tenancy Agreement.

 How do I make an application?

-As soon as you have found a suitable property, you will need to complete reference application forms online.
-We utilise the services of a credit-referencing agency to take up references.
+Reference Procedure; as soon as you have found a suitable property, you will need to complete reference application forms online.
+We utilise the services of a credit-referencing agency to take up the following references.
 Here is an example of just a few of the references sought:

 - Confirmation of employment and salary.

-- Personal and Photographic identification (passport or driving licence).
+- Personal & Photographic identification (passport or driving licence).

 - Previous Landlord references.

-- A holding deposit will be required to reserve the property and remove it from our availability list.
-The holding deposit will be deducted from the first month’s rent or deposit due.
+- A holding deposit will be required in order to reserve the property and remove it from our availability list.
+The holding deposit will be deducted from the first months rent or deposit due.

 - Should the tenant withdraw from the proposed letting, through no fault of the landlord or the agent, all or a proportion of the 'Holding Deposit' will be retained in order to cover any reasonable costs (which will be outlined in full).